Installation

 package needs to be installed on both there and on the computing

 cluster.
-On the computing cluster, set up your scheduler and make sure
+On the computing cluster, set up

-remote scheduler can not be LOCAL
+without problems.
+Note that the remote scheduler can not be

-HPC scheduler found) or SSH
+(default if no HPC scheduler found) or

 for this to work.